From graphemic dependence to lexical structure: a Markovian perspective on Dante's Commedia: Abstract

 \section{Abstract}

 This study investigates the structural organisation of Dante’s \emph{Divina Commedia} through a symbolic representation based on vowel–consonant (V/C) encoding.
-Modelling the resulting sequence as a four-state Markov chain yields a parsimonious index of graphemic memory, capturing the balance between persistence and alternation patterns.
+Modelling the resulting sequence as a four-state Markov chain yields a parsimonious index of graphemic memory, capturing local persistence and alternation patterns.

-Across the poem, this index exhibits a slight but consistent increase from the \emph{Inferno} to the \emph{Paradiso}, indicating a directional shift in local dependency structure.
-Trigram-level analysis shows that this trend is driven by a restricted set of recurrent configurations, interpreted as graphemic probes linking the Markov representation to identifiable lexical environments in the text.
+Across the poem, this index shows a slight but consistent increase from the \emph{Inferno} to the \emph{Paradiso}, indicating a directional shift in local dependency structure.
+Trigram analysis identifies a restricted set of recurrent configurations acting as graphemic probes, linking Markov patterns to lexical environments and orthographic phenomena such as apostrophised forms.

-These probes display distinct behaviours: configurations involving two transitions more frequently emerge across word boundaries, reflecting interactions between adjacent tokens, whereas configurations with fewer transitions are largely confined to intra-lexical structures.
-Part of the signal is further shaped by orthographic phenomena, particularly apostrophised forms, highlighting the role of writing conventions alongside phonological and lexical organisation.

-A complementary classification analysis identifies cantica-specific terms, providing lexical anchors through which graphemic probes can be related to the structure of the poem.
-This organisation is reflected not only in the separation of the three cantiche, but also in a continuous trajectory across the text.
+A complementary classification analysis identifies cantica-specific lexical anchors, showing that local symbolic dependencies reflect both the separation among the three cantiche and a continuous progression across the poem.
+The results provide an interpretable framework connecting local symbolic structure with higher-level textual organisation.

-Overall, the results show that simple probabilistic models applied to symbolic text representations can uncover structured interactions between local dependencies, lexical distribution, orthographic encoding, and large-scale organisation, providing an interpretable framework for linking local symbolic dynamics to higher-level textual organisation.